 Each year, Keep Charlotte Beautiful (KCB) awards up to $5000 for community beautification projects through its Beautification Grant.
-The deadline for the 2019 Grant Cycle has passed, please check this page later in the year for more information about the 2020 Grant!
-This competitive grant is open to neighborhoods, businesses, nonprofits, schools, and individuals citywide.
+The deadline for the 2021 Grant Cycle has passed, please check this page later in the year for more information about the 2022 Grant!

-Projects must fall within the four tenets of Keep Charlotte Beautiful: litter prevention, waste reduction and recycling, beautification, and community greening.
+Projects must be visible to the community, be of sound and sustainable design, and fall within the four tenets of Keep Charlotte Beautiful: litter prevention, waste reduction and recycling, beautification, and community greening.
 For more information about these principles and project ideas, please see the table below.

 KCB Core Principles & Eligible Project Opportunities

 Clean-Your-Block Parties and educational efforts that promote litter removal & prevention.

 Branded safety vests, t-shirts, temporary signage, gloves, tools/tool rental and marketing efforts.

 Please note that clean-up supplies, including litter sticks, trash and recycling bags, and safety vests, are available upon request through Keep Charlotte Beautiful.

 Competitions and educational campaigns, decorative trash cans and recycling bins, pet waste stations, cigarette butt boxes and other methods to improve collection of waste and recycling.

 Program supplies, signage, bins, design fees and installation.